nosas/blog/performance_classification/article.md

 We can use these measures to manually derive the F1-score.
 Alternatively, we can use TensorFlow Addons' [F1Score metric](https://www.tensorflow.org/addons/api_docs/python/tfa/metrics/F1Score).

-The simplest way to derive precision, recall, and F1-score, however, is using scikit-learn's `classification_report` and `f1_score` methods.
+The simplest way to derive precision, recall, and F1-score, however, is to use scikit-learn's `classification_report` and `f1_score` methods.

 ```python
 >>> from sklearn.metrics import (